 setItem

 stores a value with a certain key.
 The first argument is the name of the key, and the second argument is the value.
-A key can only exist once.
+Each key can only exist once.
 Calling setItem

 automatically converts a non-string value to a string.
 This is a problem for objects because they get converted to the string "[object Object]"